rorre/pbp_django_auth/README.md

 <!--## Features

-TODO: List what your package can do.
+List what your package can do.
 Maybe include images, gifs, or videos.-->

 ## Getting Started